Skip to main content

 How can I find out whether and to what extent there is potential for the use of flexible feeding technology in my company?

 We will gladly come by for a visit.
 Together, we analyze the potential for this kind of application.
-We will show you both the possibilities and the limits, and will look jointly for possible partners for the implementation of the task.
+We will show you the possibilities, but also the limits, and together with you we look for possible partners for the implementation of the task.
 In doing so, you will benefit from our large network in the world of automation technology.
-Whether you have questions concerning the picker or you need support in programming the application – we will either help you directly or make contact with the right partners.
-Our goal is a long-term cooperation with our customers, and we can only achieve this if you are satisfied with us and our solution.
+No matter whether you have questions about the gripper or need support in programming the application - we will either help you directly or establish the right contacts.

 Are there possibilities for remote maintenance of a flexfeeder application?